hborlik/EV2-Engine/current_notes.md

 2. Jan 20 : *Scene representation* Need to load from very simple format to enable procedural generation.
     1. Think about the data structures that will be used to generate a scene graph.
-    2. Zones are fundamental constructs of a city.
-They define the size and placement of buildings.
-Computational geometry, polygon operations. https://en.wikipedia.org/wiki/Greiner%E2%80%93Hormann_clipping_algorithm.
-Nodes of this data should be editable.
-Drag, delete, and create polygon vertices.

 3. Jan 27 :
 4. Feb 03 :
 5. Feb 10 :